c419/cptext2api/Readme.md

-#Text to API tool for checkpoint management api
+# Text to API tool for checkpoint management API
 Quick write for generating api comands from text:
 ```
 $ cat example1.txt